home / mindset / academy / team / news / legal

 Was ist Improvisation?
 Was ist Choreografie?
 Binäre Gegensätze sind allgegenwärtig und aufgrund ihrer Einfachheit nützlich, führen jedoch oft zu Einschränkungen im Denken, in der Wahrnehmung und im Handeln.
 Andrew Wass verbindet akademische Zitate mit ungeplanten, aber gewohnheitsmäßigen Bewegungen und performt/diskutiert/hinterfragt die Binärität von Choreografie und Improvisation in Bezug auf Bewegung, was (vielleicht?) zu einem besseren Verständnis und einer größeren Bandbreite an Möglichkeiten der Improvisation mit und im Kontakt führt.

-Andrew waas
+Andrew waSs

 Andrew Wass stammt aus Südkalifornien und ist Choreograf, Tänzer und Forscher.
 Seine Interessen liegen an der Schnittstelle zwischen Philosophie, Kognitionswissenschaft und improvisiertem Tanz.
 Mit dem Ziel, die Grenzen zwischen akademischer Forschung und Performance aufzuheben, stellt er körperliche und kognitive Praktiken einander gegenüber, um ihre theoretischen Gemeinsamkeiten zu entdecken.
 Diese Gemeinsamkeiten eröffnen ihm dann neue Möglichkeiten in seiner Lehr- und Performancepraxis.
 Mitglied des Lower Left Performance Collective und Absolvent des SoDA-Programms am HZT in Berlin promovierte Wass in Tanz an der Texas Woman’s University.
 Wass trat mit namhaften CI-Künstlern wie Nancy Stark Smith, Scott Wells, Ray Chung, Jess Curtis, Nina Martin und anderen auf.
 Er unterrichtete bei Festivals, in Studios und an akademischen Einrichtungen in Europa, Nordamerika und Asien.